The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 Hatch Fertility

-Finding a surrogate is a big milestone in the surrogacy process, but there is a lot that goes into finding the right one.
-It can be overwhelming and intimidating to many, and we are often asked “How do I know I picked the right person?”
+Finding a surrogate is a significant milestone in the surrogacy process, but a lot goes into finding the right one.
+It can be overwhelming and intimidating to many, and we are often asked, “How do I know I picked the right person?”
 Fortunately, here at Hatch, we have an extensive and exceptional history with the success of our matches between our surrogates and intended parents.
 This article for intended parents will introduce how we find the perfect surrogate match for you at Hatch.

 The Matching Process